-With regard to our HDA6i program, as of April 15, 2021, we solely own two pending PCT patent applications.
+With regard to our HDAC6i program, as of July 1, 2021, we solely own two pending PCT patent applications and four pending U.S. provisional patent applications.
 Any U.S. or foreign patents issued from national stage filings of these PCT patent applications are expected to expire in 2040, assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees and that national phase entries are timely made based upon the pending PCT applications, and without taking potential patent term extensions or adjustments into account.
 Our patent applications cover our lead HDAC6i compounds and various analogs.